Freedisch/litmus/Special-Interest-Groups.md

 # SIG Details

 This section describes each SIG in detail.
-Each SIG is described with its own set of objectives/goals, non-goals, one or more rotating SIG-chairs, and the repositories under the SIG's purview.
+Each SIG is described with its own set of objectives, one or more rotating SIG-chairs, and the repositories under the SIG's purview.
+The SIGs are expected to become operational soon with TBD items filled up and may outgrow/themselves into new ones or merge into others, if really necessary.

 ## SIG-Integrations